evilrobot-01/HoneyComb/README.md

 # HoneyComb

+This rough guide provides steps for getting a working Arch Linux ARM install on the HoneyComb LX2K.
+The steps were documented as I first installed things from an x86 Arch machine and then later updated as I progressed with work on the machine itself.
+Please also note that I am pretty new to Arch and Linux so some of this might not be the nest way to do it.
 Based on information from https://gist.github.com/meme/c1f1101fac0f58e883ae08872f19b883 and https://dev.to/lizthegrey/first-experiences-with-honeycomb-lx2k-26be.

-## Building firmware
+## Building UEFI firmware
 Ensure required packages are installed.

     sudo pacman -S acpica dtc

-Clone the git repository, change to directory and fix the missing `arch` command in the build script (if applicable)
+Clone the git repository and fix the missing `arch` command in the build script (if applicable to your current distro)

     git clone --depth 1 https://github.com/SolidRun/lx2160a_uefi.git && cd lx2160a_uefi
-    sed -i 's/HOST_ARCH=`arch`/HOST_ARCH=`uname -m`/' runme.sh | grep HOST_ARCH
+    sed -i 's/HOST_ARCH=`arch`/HOST_ARCH=`uname -m`/' runme.sh

 NOTE: there is an issue with building using Python 3.9 so I needed to temporarily install 3.8.
+I ended up using yay -S python38 and then symlinking puthon3 to python38 temporarily to get the build done.
+None of the python environment stuff worked for me as the build scripts scan for binaries (whereis python3) and determine the running python version that way.
+I just re-installed python afterwards to ensure everything back to normal.

-Next run the script with INITIALIZE to ensure all the required tools are installed and then start the build of the firmware, adapting your memory speed as applicable:
+Next run the script with INITIALIZE to ensure all the required build tools are installed and submodules are fetched from source and then start the build of the firmware, adapting your memory speed as applicable.
+There is also a patch which needs to be applied to the local source after initialised, which resolves the 'invalid base clock frequency' issue I was having.

     INITIALIZE=1 . ./runme.sh